 Florence Nightingale passed away on 13 August 1910.

-At yovisto, you may be interested in a historical video lecture by Barbara Dossey on Florence Nightingale at the University of Alabama.
+At yovisto academic video search, you may be interested in a historical video lecture by Barbara Dossey on Florence Nightingale at the University of Alabama.

 References and Further Reading: